Mudit1234Sinha/Own_Text_Editor/README.md

 ii) win32api -: It's a library of Python Extensions for windows that enables you to use the features of Win32 API on Python

-It has some other features also like changing the color of text, background and foreground as well as dark mode support
+We can also change the color of text, background and foreground as well as it supports dark mode also